Revenue Leakage in SaaS Companies

 How much revenue do SaaS companies lose to leakage?

 Research shows B2B SaaS companies lose 3-5% of ARR to revenue leakage.
 For usage-based pricing models, leakage can reach 5-8% due to metering complexity.
 A $10M ARR company typically loses $300K-$500K annually.
+At a 7x revenue multiple, that translates to $2.1M-$3.5M in destroyed enterprise value.

 What is the biggest cause of SaaS revenue leakage?